Jeanne Clery Disclosure of Campus Security Policy and Campus Safety & Security Statistics Act

 Protecting Yourself

 Lock the door to your apartment or residence hall room when you are asleep, showering or alone in the room.
 These are some of your most vulnerable moments; you need the extra protection a locked door will offer.
 Don’t open your door to strangers.
 Identify your visitor before allowing access.
-Inform your RA immediately report any problems with your door’s security devices.
+Inform your RA immediately and report any problems with your door’s security devices.

 Do not give your name, address or phone number to strangers.
 Do not carry more cash with you than you anticipate needing in one trip.
 Also, do not flash large amounts of cash in public.